SABS-R3/software-engineering-project2/_episodes/01-introduction.md

 Dziewonski, A. M., & Anderson, D. L. (1981).
 Preliminary reference Earth model.
 Physics of the Earth and Planetary Interiors, 25, 297–356.

 Lognonné, P., Banerdt, W.B., Giardini, D. et al. SEIS: Insight’s Seismic Experiment for Internal Structure of Mars.
 Space Sci Rev 215, 12 (2019). https://doi.org/10.1007/s11214-018-0574-6

+## Project 3 - Climate Predictor Package

+*suggested by Matthew Wright, a NERC student in Atmospheric, Oceanic and Planetary Physics*

+Write a package to predicts planet surface temperature as the result of changing cloud cover and land usage over a chosen period of time.
+A potential model to use is a two layer model of the atmosphere (see for example https://biocycle.atmos.colostate.edu/shiny/2layer/).
+The atmosphere is assumed transparent to incoming radiation (in the visible range), but with a certain proportion reflected (set by the albedo, α).
+The atmosphere absorbs and reradiates a proportion of the outgoing radiation (in the infrared range) set by the emissivity (ϵ) of the two atmospheric layers.
+The package solves for the temperature of the surface and the two layers in the atmosphere.

 ## Python GUI libraries